dubiacc/website/articles/en/nfp/index.md

 >
 > -- [St. Augustine](https://en.wikipedia.org/wiki/Augustine_of_Hippo) -- [On the Morals of the Manicheans, ch.
 18, p.
 65](https://archive.is/f9mb5#selection-2839.201-2855.152)

-This completely obliterates the idea that "using the Marquette method to avoid conception is traditional Catholic teaching" is simply laughable, at least since 388 AD - if Augustine and Pius XI would truly "allow NFP", why do they both write about continence as an alternative - and not just "if a couple cannot contain themselves, they should simply watch the days of the menses"?
+The idea that "using the Marquette method to avoid conception is traditional Catholic teaching" is simply laughable, at least since 388 AD - if Augustine and Pius XI would truly "allow NFP", why do they both write about continence as an alternative - and not just "if a couple cannot contain themselves, they should simply watch the days of the menses"?
 It is obvious that only licit and Catholic option is continence, not calculated avoidance, justified by out-of-context and out-of-meaning quotes of the 20th century.

 ### Rejection of Divine providence